forking-altcoins/C4T/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package sapphired/sapphire-qt for Debian-based Linux systems.
-If you compile sapphired/sapphire-qt yourself, there are some useful files here.
+This directory contains files used to package coin4traded/coin4trade-qt for Debian-based Linux systems.
+If you compile coin4traded/coin4trade-qt yourself, there are some useful files here.

-## sapphire: URI support ##
+## coin4trade: URI support ##

-sapphire-qt.desktop  (Gnome / Open Desktop)
+coin4trade-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install sapphire-qt.desktop
+	sudo desktop-file-install coin4trade-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your sapphire-qt binary to `/usr/bin` and the `../../share/pixmaps/pivx128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your coin4trade-qt binary to `/usr/bin` and the `../../share/pixmaps/pivx128.png` to `/usr/share/pixmaps`

-sapphire-qt.protocol (KDE)
+coin4trade-qt.protocol (KDE)